 Our California securities fraud lawyers will investigate your case by examining your account statements, broker communications, and other documentation to assess whether anything is amiss and establish what has gone wrong with your account.
-If you believe you were wronged by an investment advisor or brokerage firm, Wolper Law Firm can give you the assistance you need.
+If you believe you were wronged by an investment advisor or brokerage firm, Wolper Law Firm, P.A. can give you the assistance you need.
 Call us at 855.291.2720 or visit us online.

 Frequently Asked Questions about California Securities Law

 These are some questions our clients have asked us about California securities law and protecting themselves from dishonest brokers.
 If you have similar questions, call our attorneys, or visit our website today.

 The Securities Act of 1933 prohibits fraud in the sale of securities and requires that investors receive financial and other information about public securities offerings.
 The Securities Exchange Act of 1934 created the SEC and gave it power to regulate and discipline brokerage firms and their agents.